Find a service

 We are staffed by a welcoming team of vet nurses and vets, experienced in a wide range of medical and surgical procedures including fracture repair and other orthopaedic procedures.

-When you bring your pet to Wellington SPCA’s Veterinary Clinic you are not only choosing to obtain high-level veterinary care, you are also choosing to support the charitable work we do.
+When you bring your pet to SPCA’s Veterinary Clinic in Wellington you are not only choosing to obtain high-level veterinary care, you are also choosing to support the charitable work we do.
 Any profits earned go straight back into helping vulnerable animals in your community and the Wellington region.

-You can also purchase food and medicines for your pet from our Newtown Centre, so make Wellington SPCA your vet of choice.
+You can also purchase food and medicines for your pet from our Wellington Centre, so make us your vet of choice.

 Please note: Veterinary consultations are by appointment only.